maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 Now we have our Mutable Data stored on the network with multiple entries, thus we can retrieve them using an `EntriesHandle`.
 To get that we use `GetHandleAsync` function in `MDEntries` class.
 We need `MDInfo` of Mutable Data for that, which we already have.

-Let's write a method to fetch Mutable Data entries from network.
+Let's write a method to fetch Mutable Data entries from network:
 ```csharp
 using (var entriesHandle = await session.MDataEntries.GetHandleAsync(mDataInfo))
 {